Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD researcher in the Department of Methodology at the London School of Economics and Political Science (LSE), affiliated with the LSE Data Science Institute.
 I will be a Visiting Assistant in Research at Yale University's Department of Political Science in 2025.
+I received MPhil in Social Science and MSc in Global China Studies (with Dean's Award) from Hong Kong University of Science and Technology.
+I obtained BA in History (Economic History) from Shandong University.

 **I am on the job market for Assistant Professor and postdoctoral positions starting in 2026.**